Birmingham True Wage: a major financial centre where office days still drive real pay

 Do not compare salary against salary in isolation.
 Compare role A and role B on a common weekly basis: realistic travel time, confirmed office days, and total weekly work costs.
 For many professional roles in Birmingham, this analysis tells a more useful story than gross pay alone, particularly when comparing with a London or remote-first alternative.

-Compare Birmingham with London vs Birmingham, Manchester, Leeds and Remote vs Office.
+Compare Birmingham with London true wage, Manchester, Leeds and Remote vs Office.

 Birmingham True Wage by office days — 2026/27

-The table below models the true-wage impact of office frequency for a Birmingham salary of £40,000 gross, using the 27-minute average one-way commute and an estimated weekly transport cost of £20 (a mid-range estimate for West Midlands bus or car costs).
+The table below models the true-wage impact of office days for a Birmingham salary of £40,000 gross, using the 27-minute average one-way commute and an estimated £20 cost per office day for travel, parking or other commute costs.
 Net pay uses 2026/27 tax and NI rates.
-Real hourly rate assumes a 37.5-hour contracted week plus commute time on office days.
+The model assumes a 37.5-hour contracted week, 46 working weeks per year, commute time added only on office days and no pension, student loan or childcare deductions.

 | Office days per week | Weekly commute hours | Annual transport cost | Effective hourly rate | vs full-time office |